Schille/Schille.github.io/content/projects/campervan.md

 ## A Peek into the Details

 ### The Kitchen
 Bob's kitchen has everything you need for tasty meals.
 The cooktop is located near the large sliding door to allow steam and smog to escape.
-The sink can only be used if the bed is not slid out.
+The sink can only be used if the bed is not in the sleeping position.

 {{ resize_image(path="img/bob/bob16_kitchen1.jpg", width=800, height=550, op="fill") }}

 **1a:** Cooker Control
 **1b:** Cooktop (hob)
-**2:** Foldable sink (covert)
+**2:** Foldable sink (closed)
 **3:** Fridge with freezer
 **4:** Slide-out trash bin
 **5:** Multiple drawers of different sizes